ValkyrieStudios/net/README.md

 ## Functionality

-### Net.version
-Retrieves the version number of the Net version that you are using

 ### Net.configure(options={})
 Configures global options for the Net class, any subsequent XHR call done through the Net proxy wrapper will use these new configuration options.